CanCanCommunity/cancancan/README.md

 end
 ```

-Setting this for every action can be tedious, therefore the +load_and_authorize_resource+ method is provided to automatically authorize all actions in a RESTful style resource controller.
+Setting this for every action can be tedious, therefore the `load_and_authorize_resource` method is provided to automatically authorize all actions in a RESTful style resource controller.
 It will use a before filter to load the resource into an instance variable and authorize it for every action.

 ```ruby
 class ArticlesController < ApplicationController